1. Father Sun

 At night she would love to watch the stars through her window, waiting for the Moon to rise and tell her a story.
 Her favorite is the tale of the Star-Wanderer, a celestial being who travels from star to star, just hopping around from star to star.
 “One day,” she whispers to the stars, “I’ll wander too, just like you.”

-She simply loves the sun, or the element of fire, feeling its warmth energizing her spirit during the day, even when it was cloudy day.
-In winter there was nothing better than sitting in front of the open fire in the castle, with a cup of hot chocolate milk.
+Then comes the element of fire.
+She simply loves the sun, feeling its warmth energizing her spirit and in winter there is nothing better than sitting in front of the open fire in the castle, with a cup of hot chocolate milk.
 She collects small stones and leaves, arranging them in circles of the sun, her hands moving instinctively.
 Fire becomes her ally, a reminder of her own inner light and a strength that can never be extinguished.
 Fire represents her resilience, a force that keeps her heart alive and she discovers simple rituals such as lighting a candle, given the ability to create warmth and light, even in the coldest and loneliest places.
 She learns to harness this energy in her own body, keeping herself warm on frigid nights and casting a soft, comforting glow in, just by showing up in dark places.
 This power, born from her connection with fire, becomes her inner flame, one she can call upon to protect herself and to those she loves.

 She learned to feel the air’s presence, when she was lying near the swimming lake in the heating sun, when a cool breeze could suddenly caress her skin.
 She feels as if the wind could carry her voice and even her unspoken thoughts are like a form of energy, like whispers to the heavens.
 Air becomes a companion that listens, gentle and unseen, carrying away her fears and returning a sense of freedom to her soul.
 The air reminded her to take a deep breath or to let out a heavy sigh, sometimes it reminded her to even be thankful for every breath of life!
 As she spends more time in nature, she learns to sense the wind’s patterns and directions, understanding when it brings change, when it carries a message, or when it offers protection.
 She learns the meaning of different flocks of birds flying; swallows flying high when the weather is warm and geese moving to the warmer south in the winter.
 Air grants her a gift of freedom and agility, the ability to sense the flow of energy around her and it is like the air and the energy of light, can carry meaningful thoughts or clever ideas.